hjstoff/nodesetexpr-expand/README.md

 # nodesetexpr-expand

 ## What this project is about
-Nodeset expressions are strings, in a formal language, defined over some finite alphabet of character literals, that constitute a (potentially) concise way to denote a potentially large but finite _set_ of nodenames.
+Nodeset expressions are strings, in a formal language that is defined over some finite alphabet of character literals, that constitute a (potentially) concise way to denote a potentially large but finite _set_ of nodenames.

 Nodenames in this context are names of computer systems, such as the nodes of